mquandalle/meteor-typescript-compiler/README.md

 ## What's included?

-* Transparent compilation of Typescript assets on the Meteor platform.
+* Transparent compilation of Typescript assets on the Meteor platform
-* Libraries such as **meteor.d.ts** or **node.d.ts** are not bundled with the project (ie. ), please grab them from [https://github.com/meteor-typescript/meteor-typescript-libs](https://github.com/meteor-typescript/meteor-typescript-libs) or install them with help of special tools (see below).
+* Libraries such as **meteor.d.ts** or **node.d.ts** are not bundled with the project, please grab them from [https://github.com/meteor-typescript/meteor-typescript-libs](https://github.com/meteor-typescript/meteor-typescript-libs) or install them with help of special tools (see below)
-* Sample demos built around Meteor+TypeScript can be found in the **samples** folder.
+* Sample demos built around Meteor+TypeScript can be found in the **samples** folder

 ## Install